Editor’s Note: This story, originally published in April 2024, has been updated for #GMID2026.

 GMID’s official color is blue, and many across the industry recognize the importance of this activation by turning their channels—and in some cases their buildings—blue to honor this activation.
 In past years, some well-known landmarks participated, including the Empire State Building, the Freedom Tower, Rockefeller Center and more.

-The U.S. Travel Association and the Meetings Mean Business coalition have produced a #GMID2025 Toolkit to help meeting professionals get involved with information such as facts about the industry, social media guides and more.
+The Events Industry Council has produced a #GMID2026 Toolkit to help meeting professionals get involved with information such as facts about the industry, social media guides and more.